 Meanwhile, finely chop the spring onion whites and put in a bowl with the chicken mince, grated ginger, chilli, coriander, 1 tsp of sesame oil, the cornflour and egg white.
 Season with salt and white pepper then mix well and roll into balls.

 Strain the broth and return it to the pan.
 Add the chicken dumplings and simmer for 8-10 minutes until cooked through (add the greens and the noodles for the last couple of minutes).
-Finish with the chilli and a drizzle of sesame oil, if you like.
+Finish with the chilli and a drizzle of sesame oil, if liked.

 Ras El Hanout and Honey Chicken Thighs